Nana-Loha/ai-fund-manager/README.md

 ## What it does

-1. **Fetches historical OHLCV price data** via yfinance (falls back to synthetic data)
+1. **Fetches real stock price data** via Yahoo Finance (yfinance)
-2. **Loads financial headlines** from a local JSON dataset
+2. **Loads recent news headlines** from Yahoo Finance
-3. **Computes technical features** — momentum, moving averages, volatility, volume
+3. **Computes technical signals** — momentum, moving averages, volatility, volume
-4. **Generates a structured research memo** — using Claude API if a key is provided, otherwise a transparent rule-based engine
+4. **Generates a structured research summary** — using Claude API if a key is provided, otherwise a transparent rule-based formula
-5. **Backtests the long/neutral/short strategy** with transaction cost assumptions
+5. **Simulates historical strategy performance** with trading fee assumptions
-6. **Displays results** in a Streamlit dashboard with charts and metrics
+6. **Displays results** in a Streamlit dashboard with plain-English explanations

 ---